Bug Herding Explained

 Creating cards

 If you found a problem, there is a good chance that somebody else from the TSF will soon get a question about it too.
-So it's important to create a trello card early.
-Create the card as soon as you have enough info to set the issue apart from the rest.
+So it's important to create a card early.
+Create the card as soon as you have enough info to set the issue apart from the rest

 Information in a good card is ordered in this manner: